Emil Abderhalden: Scientific work and controversy

-In another research project of the KWI-A Berlin, Mengele worked officially in his role as camp doctor at Auschwitz.
+In another research project of the KWI-A Berlin, Mengele worked officially in his role as a camp doctor at Auschwitz.
 Biochemist Emil Abderhalden had turned in 1940 to Verschuer, because he needed the blood of twins to check the "Abderhalden reaction named after him" on identical twins.
-Abderhalden asserted here, that certain reactions of the immune system are stimulated by the production of each specific proteases.
+Abderhalden asserted here, that certain reactions of the immune system are stimulated by the production of each specific protease.
 Due to the detection of such enzymes in the blood - Abderhalden called it "Defensive enzymes" - the detection of diseases such as mental illness or cancer through blood tests should be possible.
 Abderhalden also believed that racial characteristics were included in the proteins of the tissue and blood.
-These suggestions were taken up by Verschuer and developed into a research project on the inheritance of "specific white type bodies", from which he obviously hoped to, to be able to develop a blood test for the determination of human race.
+These suggestions were taken up by Verschuer and developed into a research project on the inheritance of "specific white type bodies", from which he obviously hoped, to be able to develop a blood test for the determination of the human race.
 In an interim report of the KWI-A at the German Research Foundation, which funded the project, Verschuer explained that his assistant was posted as a camp doctor in Auschwitz, Mengele, who was entered as an employee in this branch.
 "With the permission of the Reichsführer-SS be conducted anthropological studies of the various racial groups in this concentration camp and sent the blood samples to my laboratory for processing."
-Also, the biochemist Günther Hillmann was included in the project, was established as a specialist for protein research by the Kaiser Wilhelm Institute for Biochemistry under Adolf Butenandt.
+Also, the biochemist Günther Hillmann was included in the project, and was established as a specialist for protein research by the Kaiser Wilhelm Institute for Biochemistry under Adolf Butenandt.
 Verschuer spoke in this context of 200 studied blood samples from family members of different "races" which substrates are made of.

-Despite of his theories being rejected as early as the mid-1910s, Abderhalden still loomed large as a kind of "father figure" in parts of the German scientific community and only by Deichmann and Müller-Hill's scathing 1998 review, the entire extent of the rejection was revealed.
+Despite his theories being rejected as early as the mid-1910s, Abderhalden still loomed large as a kind of "father figure" in parts of the German scientific community and only by Deichmann and Müller-Hill's scathing 1998 review, the entire extent of the rejection was revealed.
 However, in Abderhalden's days, the science of immunology was all but non-existent.
 That his experiments indeed seemed to "work" on occasion was probably due to immunoprecipitation.
 The crucial difference between this and Abderhalden's theory is that the former is an effect of antibodies, whereas the fictitious Abwehrfermente were presumed to be proteases; a difference that has large implications for biochemistry and immunology.

 The most comprehensive analysis of the issue as to whether Abderhalden was simply grossly mistaken or perpetuated deliberate fraud can be found in Kaasch.